-Scientists may still be learning about these space marvels, but read on to find out what they do know.
+We may still be learning about these space marvels, but read on to find out what we do know about black holes.

 An artist's concept depicts a supermassive black hole at the center of a galaxy.
 (Image courtesy NASA/JPL-Caltech)

-An artist's concept shows a supermassive black hole at the center of a remote galaxy digesting the remnants of a star.
+An artist's concept shows a primitive supermassive black hole (central black dot) at the core of a young, star-filled galaxy.
 (Image courtesy NASA/JPL-Caltech)

-While Astronomers aren’t entirely sure yet what part the black holes have played in the creation of galaxies, one theory is that a large star exploded, a black hole formed and the rest of the galaxy was created around it.
+Astronomers aren’t entirely sure yet what part the black holes played in the creation of galaxies.
+But one theory is that a large star exploded, a black hole formed and the rest of the galaxy was created around it!

-It’s believed by scientists that there’s a supermassive black hole in the middle of almost every galaxy.
-In fact, there’s one at the centre of the Milky Way, known as Sagittarius A*.
+In fact, it's believed by scientists that there’s a supermassive black hole in the middle of almost every galaxy!

-Because the pull of a black hole is so strong you might wonder whether Earth is in any danger of being sucked into one of the supermassive varieties.
-Well, worry not.
-Sagittarius A*, the Milky Way’s black hole, is 26,000 light years from Earth - too far away for it to affect us.
+Because the pull of a black hole is so strong, you might wonder whether Earth is in any danger of being sucked into one of the supermassive varieties.